 For those foreign medical professionals who are already in the United States:

 J-1 foreign doctors may consult with their program sponsor, ECFMG, to extend their stay in the United States.
 Typically, the J-1 program for a foreign medical resident can be extended one year at a time - and up to seven years in total.

 Please note that the expiration date for a U.S. visa does not determine how long you can stay in the United States.
 You can determine the required departure date link.

 Those who need to extend their stay or change their visa status should contact USCIS by visiting special page.

-The suspension of the provision of regular visa services at US embassies and consulates in most countries of the world was announced on March 18 amid the worsening situation with the new coronavirus.
-Moreover, as the representative of the State Department explained to TASS then, “to the extent possible, the embassy and consulate will continue to provide visa services related to urgent and emergency situations.”
+The suspension of the provision of visa services on a regular basis at US embassies and consulates in most countries of the world was announced on March 18 amid the deteriorating situation with the new coronavirus.
+At the same time, as a representative of the State Department explained to TASS at the time, "as far as possible, the embassies and consulates will continue to provide visa services related to urgent and emergency situations."

 stdClass Object ([term_id] => 12 [name] => In the US [taxonomy] => category [slug] => novosti-ssha)In the U.S.

 stdClass Object ([term_id] => 10376 [name] => US visa [taxonomy] => post_tag [slug] => viza-v-ssha)US visa